vedhavyas007/Project2/README.md

 #New Project

-Well, this was created from the vscode and local push repo
+Well, this was created from the vscode and local push repo.